DJ-JR30/ACE-BetterDiscord/README.md

 # Any under 18 and using

-If you are 18 and your mother or father see you developing with this and they want to contact me because of the npm package show them this section.
+If you are under 18 and your mother or father see you developing with this and they want to contact me because of the npm package show them this section.

 __**I know you might be mad at you kid for developing a program or bot using my npm I gave a warning near the Top so I can't lock the package, Sorry DevDex**__

 # Support

-Am on discord @DJ JR30#1315
+Am on discord @__**DJ JR30#1315**__